project-chip/connectedhomeip/src/tools/device-graph/readme.md

 # How to run

 When the python environment is activated the tool can be started as a regular python script.
-The tool does rely on the "framework" used for python testing, which means it is posisble to do the commissioning of the DUT as well.
+The tool does rely on the "framework" used for python testing, which means it is possible to do the commissioning of the DUT as well.

 By adding the appropriate paramaters to the script execution, it will automatically perform a commissioning before running the tool itself.